SenseNet/docs.sensenet.com/content/concepts/fields/08-choice.md

 - **AllowMultiple**: (optional) allows multiple selection.
 - **AllowExtraValue**: (optional) allows to add an extra value to the field.
-- **DisplayChoices**: (optional) specifies the type of the field control which will handle the current field ('DropDown','RadioButtons','CheckBoxes').
+- **DisplayChoice**: (optional) specifies the type of the field control which will handle the current field ('DropDown','RadioButtons','CheckBoxes').

 # Fully featured example